-You may also apply for food stamps online via the COMPASS website at www.compass.ga.gov.
-COMPASS allows individuals to apply for Food Stamps online.
-Applicants who create an account online may check the status of their application and may also check their eligibility for other DHS programs via the COMPASS Pre-screening Tool.
-Additionally, COMPASS allows food stamp recipients to report changes in household circumstances and to renew their benefits online.
+You may also apply for food stamps online via the Georgia Gateway website at https://gateway.ga.gov/access/.
+Georgia Gateway allows individuals to apply for Food Stamps online.
+Applicants who create an account online may check the status of their application and may also check their eligibility for other DHS programs via the Georgia Gateway Pre-screening Tool.
+Additionally, Georgia Gateway allows food stamp recipients to report changes in household circumstances and to renew their benefits online.